NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/classical.md

 ```

 To integrate the equations we use the `VelocityVerlet()` algorithm from
-`DifferentialEquations.jl` which is one of the most widely used
+`DifferentialEquations.jl`, which is one of the most widely used
 algorithms for molecular dynamics.

 ## Example

-As a simple example we can create two particles with `mass = 1` and attach a `DiatomicHarmonic` interaction which provides an interatomic potential.
+We can create two particles with `mass = 1` and attach a `DiatomicHarmonic` interaction which provides a harmonic interatomic potential.

 !!! note